-A modal dialog temporarily locks you out of the rest of an application until it is closed.
-While a modal dialog box is open, it will always be the top window of the application — no other windows will be in front of it.
+A modal dialog temporarily locks you out of the rest of an application until it's closed.
+While a modal dialog box is open, it's always active and prevents any other dialog boxes or windows from being opened until it is closed.

 A modeless dialog allows you to use the rest of the application while it is open.
 It can be hidden by other application windows.

 A document-modal dialog is used in modern versions of macOS X, and in some applications such as Opera.
 Instead of appearing in its own window, the dialog is presented as a "sheet" attached to the window.
 While it is open, a document-modal dialog locks the user out of the parent document window, but other document windows in the application can still be used.
 An example of a document-modal dialog is the "Save As" dialog in OS X's TextEdit application, shown below.